Tonics & Twisted Chasers

-Tonics and Twisted Chasers is a standalone album by American indie rock band Guided by Voices initially released as a 19-track limited-edition fanclub-only vinyl LP in 1996.
+Tonics and Twisted Chasers is the 9th studio album by American indie rock band Guided by Voices initially released as a 19-track limited-edition fanclub-only vinyl LP in 1996.
 The following year, it was released in a limited CD edition, with five additional tracks.
 The album was primarily recorded by principal songwriters Robert Pollard and Tobin Sprout.

 The song "Jellyfish Reflector" was referenced in the Homestar Runner short "Sbemail 150?!?"